Hi I'm Rik (Rikuta Hamaya), MD, SM.

 Please see here in Pubmed

-The other contents in this blog are written in Japanese - about causal inference methods, nutrition evidence, etc.
+The other contents in this website are written in Japanese - about causal inference methods, nutrition evidence, etc.